libsdl-org/SDL/docs/README-dynapi.md

     export SDL_DYNAMIC_API=/my/actual/libSDL-2.0.so.0
     ./MyGameThatIsStaticallyLinkedToSDL2

-And now, this game that is staticallly linked to SDL, can still be overridden with a newer, or better, SDL.
+And now, this game that is statically linked to SDL, can still be overridden with a newer, or better, SDL.
 The statically linked one will only be used as far as calling into the jump table in this case.
 But in cases where no override is desired, the statically linked version will provide its own jump table,